Erdman History, Family Crest & Coats of Arms

 - Richard Erdman (b.
 1925), American film and television actor and director

-- Walter C. Erdman, American Democrat politician, Delegate to Democratic National Convention from North Dakota, 1980
+- Walter C. Erdman, American Democratic Party politician, Delegate to Democratic National Convention from North Dakota, 1980

-- Rufus T. Erdman, American Democrat politician, Postmaster at Emmaus, Pennsylvania, 1885-89
+- Rufus T. Erdman, American Democratic Party politician, Postmaster at Emmaus, Pennsylvania, 1885-89

-- Richard C. Erdman, American Democrat politician, Candidate for Michigan State House of Representatives 74th District, 2012
+- Richard C. Erdman, American Democratic Party politician, Candidate for Michigan State House of Representatives 74th District, 2012

 Related Stories +